 Rigid back braces use hard plastic or metal bars to significantly restrict your movement, prevent further injury, and provide optimal stability.

-This type of back brace takes pressure off weak or injured spinal structures, including your discs, nerves, joints, and muscles.
+This type of back brace takes the pressure off weak or injured spinal structures, including your discs, nerves, joints, and muscles.

 Semi-rigid back braces contain both soft and rigid materials.
 For example, a flexible lumbar belt may have a few molded plastic inserts for extra support.

-Dr. Crooks will provide you with specific instructions about when to wear your back brace and when you can remove it.
+Our providers will provide you with specific instructions about when to wear your back brace and when you can remove it.
 You may need to keep the brace on most of the time for a fracture.

 Most people can remove their back brace to shower and examine their skin.
 It’s important to watch for reddened or irritated skin under the brace.
 Skin problems are a sign the brace doesn’t fit properly.